tra/spawnling/README.markdown

 - David Kelso, Richard Hirner, Luke van der Hoeven (gemification and Rails 3 support)

 - Jay Caines-Gooby, Eric Stewart (Unicorn fix)

+- Dan Sharp for the changes that allow it to work with Ruby 1.9 and later

 -  &lt;your name here&gt;